 Biochemistry -- where biology and chemistry intersect -- is the study of living things at the molecular level.
 This interdisciplinary field of science is exciting and versatile, with topics ranging from disease and DNA to forensic science and agriculture.

 A degree in biochemistry can lead to a career as a biochemist or serve as a foundation for medical school.

 ACU offers two distinct degrees in biochemistry to help you reach your specific career goal.

 The Bachelor of Arts prepares you for entry into professional schools of medicine, dentistry, pharmacy or optometry or into careers in biotechnology or pharmaceuticals.

-The Bachelor of Science prepares you for graduate studies in biochemistry, or to pursue careers as professional biochemists.
+The Bachelor of Science prepares you for professional schools, graduate studies in biochemistry, or to pursue careers as professional biochemists.
 This degree includes a choice between four tracks:

 Standard - includes studies in calculus, analytical chemistry and general physics.

 American Chemical Society (ACS) - includes additional advanced studies in calculus, analytical chemistry and engineering physics.